leonhandreke/python-bdr-tse/README.md

 commands.
 When installed with pip, just run `bdr-tse`.

 ## Contributing

+### Reporting issues

+Please use the Github Issue Tracker to report issues.

 ### Code Style

 python-bdr-tse uses the [Black](https://github.com/psf/black) code formatter.
 Use